 Small houses have room for [insert your hobby here].

-I'm not saying tiny houses have zero value, they have their uses.
-But I think they have limited applications and few are worth the costs, and that small houses are what will be most satisfying for most people.
+I'm not saying tiny houses have no value at all, they have their place.
+But I think they have VERY limited applications, few are worth the costs, and that small houses are what will be the most satisfying living situation for most people.

 However, if there's one thing tiny houses have done for the planet - and it's not create better housing - it's that they have helped renew an interest in living in smaller spaces.
 Today more people than ever are building more viable, more intelligent, smaller scale housing - and that is a real, sustainable trend.

 From my perspective, well designed, well built, super energy-efficient and affordable single and multi-family small houses are the future.

 What do you think?
 Join the conversation below!